-In addition to the types of cancer mentioned above, ca are further classified according to tissue of origin, for example lung cancer, breast cancer, and the type of ce involved, for example fibro sarcoma arises from fibrol Read Next Story > erythromoid leukemia's from precursor of erythrocytes.
+In addition to the types of cancer mentioned above, ca are further classified according to tissue of origin, for example lung cancer, breast cancer, and the type of ce involved, for example fibro sarcoma arises from fibrol Covid-19 has spread to 42 new districts since April 17.
+What did lockdown achieve then?
+Read Next Story > erythromoid leukemia's from precursor of erythrocytes.
 Although there are many kinds of cancer, the four most common cancers are those of prostrate, breast, lung and colon/rectum.